ColinKennedy/vim-usd-goto/README.md

 vim-usd-goto lets you navigate Pixar's USD files with ease, even if those files aren't written as file paths.

-In Vim, the "gf" command lets you open files on-disk if the path is under your cursor. "gf" doesn't work with most USD Asset paths because pipelines don't write USD files as "/foo/bar/path.usd".
+In Vim, the `gf` command lets you open files on-disk if the path is under your cursor. `gf` doesn't work with most USD Asset paths because pipelines don't write USD files as "/foo/bar/path.usd".
 It's usually some syntax like "my_cool_resolver:?database?asset?v10&extension=usda" or some other crazy syntax.